USDOT reinstatement vs MC reinstatement

 Are USDOT and MC reinstatement the same fee?

 No. USDOT reinstatement via MCS-150 is $0 from FMCSA ($39 via filing service).
-MC reinstatement is $0 FMCSA fee (no separate reinstatement form), but the underlying cure (insurance binding, BOC-3 filing, or safety-rating CAP) carries its own cost.
+MC reinstatement carries an $80 FMCSA reinstatement fee under 49 CFR §360.3T(f)(52), paid through the FMCSA Portal or with Form MCSA-5889, and the underlying cure (insurance binding, BOC-3 filing, or safety-rating CAP) adds its own cost.

 USDOT or MC - we file both reinstatements